skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 # Initial Correlation Review

 After loading our data in and getting a sense of the shape and summary statistics i now need to look at how how the datasets correlates with the OverUnder statistic we are trying to predict.
-The heatmap below shows that offense and defense statistics have a medium correlation to the point total.
-The values seem to
+The heatmap below shows the each individual feature and how much it correaltes with the point total as well as the other features.

 ![Correlation]({{ site.url }}/images/Correlation_Heatmap.png)

+One thing to note here is that the offensive and defensive total yards are highly correlated to the passing and rushing yard.
+This makes sense because total yards are a combination of the passing and rushing yards.
+I may tweak my model later by removing the total yards stat to see if this improves  our R^2.

+# Initial Machine Learning Model

+Now that we have a good sense of our dataset and multi-colinearity (i.e. redundancy) within our features we can proceed with creating our first model.
+I employed a basic train,test and validate alond with a K-Fold segmentation.
+**+Train, Validate, Test:** This means that we will split our entire dataset into portions.
+40% to train our model, 40% to validate our model and the last 20% to test our model.
+This is a standard approach to machine learning.
+**+K-Fold:** This is an approach where we iterate through our entire dataset at randomized intervals in order to run a new random chunk of our data through our model.
+This is a great way to see whether our model performs consistently across different groupings of our data.

 # Conclusion & Follow-Up
 Analyzing the MTA data allowed me to arrive at some early conclusions about how best to deploy the WTWY street team resources.
 We have four specific recommendations that should put the organization on a good trajectory to maximize donations.